 Tips To Get The Most Out Of Reid Reviews

-1. Important Notice: Apple's new Safari 12 browser does not work well with our three-panel viewer.
+1. Important Notice: Apple's Safari 12 (or newer) browsers, as of this writing, do not work well with our three-panel viewers.
 Older versions of Safari work fine.
-We are hopeful that Apple will improve Safari 12 in a future update but for now we recommend the following.
+We are hopeful that Apple will improve Safari in a future update but for now we recommend the following.
 For reading the site using any version of Safari or any other browser, on any device, we recommend using our single panel high resolution viewer.
 It provides a very clean and simple reading experience.
 If using that viewer, remember that clicking the "Reid Reviews" header on any page will bring you to the viewer's home page (with article links and search tool).

 If one prefers to use our three-panel viewer when reading on a Macintosh, we recommend using Chrome or Firefox.
 In iOS, as I understand it, Safari is the core browser underlying any others.
 So, for example, Firefox in iOS is really a shell running over a Safari core.
-As such, any device running iOS 12 will currently have problems with the three-panel viewer no matter which browser is being used.
+As such, any iOs device using Safari 12 (or newer) browsers, as of this writing, will have problems with the three-panel viewer no matter which nominal browser is being used.

 2. The articles on this site are paginated.
 To make best use of that design, be sure to try the right/left arrow keys on your keyboard (or side-swipes on your touch screen) to change pages.
 With a little practice it gets pretty speedy.
 Remember to click on the article itself first to activate your keyboard's arrow key controls.